interledger/rafiki/docs/glossary.md

 ## Open Payments

 Open Payments is an API standard that allows third-parties (with the account holder's consent) to initiate payments and to view the transaction history on the account holder's account.
-Fore more details, see the [Open Payments website](https://openpayments.guide).
+For more details, see the [Open Payments website](https://openpayments.guide).

 ## Payment Pointer

 A Payment Pointers is a standardized identifier for a payment account.
-In the same way that an email address provides an identifier for a mailbox in the email ecosystem a payment pointer is used by an account holder to share the details of their account with a counter-party.
+In the same way that an email address provides an identifier for a mailbox in the email ecosystem, a payment pointer is used by an account holder to share the details of their account with a counter-party.
 For more details, see the [documentation](https://paymentpointers.org/).

+## Peer

+A Peer is a counterparty that a given party transacts with.
+Within the [Interledger Protocol](#interledger-protocol), connectors maintain peers, or counterparty connectors whom they transact with.
+For more information, see [the peering documentation](TODO: add once merged).

 ## Simple Payments Setup Protocol (SPSP)